christian-carroll/PowersortForJava/README.md

 TimSortAlterNoComparator is the same idea as TimSortAlter but again to work with primitive data types.
 CURRENT WIP

-sebsInputs is just the input file taken from Sebastian's java implementation, currently in use for generating the testing data
+Inputs is just the input file taken from Sebastian's java implementation, currently in use for generating the testing data

 TimSort - it's timsort